 Delhi.
-The tour begins in Delhi with a pre-lunch talk in the hotel bar, followed by lunch in the hotel restaurant at c.
-12.45pm.
-Your room is available from 2.00pm the previous afternoon. (flights from London are not included – see Practicalities tab).
-In the afternoon visit the National Museum’s impressive and well-displayed collection of miniature paintings, from both Mughal and Rajput traditions, studying their differences and similarities.
+The tour begins at c.
+12.00 noon with a talk in the hotel, followed by lunch.
+Your room is available from 2.00pm on 2nd November (flights from London are not included – see Practicalities).
+Afternoon visit to the National Museum’s impressive and well-displayed collection of miniature paintings, from both Mughal and Rajput traditions, studying their differences and similarities.
 Overnight Delhi.

 Mandore, Nagaur.
 Mandore was the capital of the Marwari state until 1895 when it moved to Jodhpur.
 On the ancient cremation grounds, the royal cenotaphs are unique in Rajasthan as they resemble Hindu temples.
-In the afternoon, drive through the desert to Nagaur, one of the earliest Rajput settlements and an important Sufi centre.
+Drive through the desert to Nagaur, one of the earliest Rajput settlements and an important Sufi centre.
 First of two nights in Nagaur.

 Nagaur.
 Ahichhatragarh Fort (linked to the hotel by a corridor) was founded in the 4th cent. and developed and embellished in the 18th.
 Pre-Mughal and Mughal architecture is well preserved in the palace chambers; the Akbari Mahal, built to commemorate the visit of the Emperor Akbar in 1570, has some original floral murals, while the Hadi Rani Mahal houses some 16th-cent. murals in shades of green depicting daily and courtly scenes.
 The rest of the day is free.
 Overnight Nagaur.

 Nagaur, Bikaner.
-In the morning, drive to Bikaner for lunch at the Laxmi Vilas Palace, a masterpiece of Indo-Saracenic architecture designed by Sir Swinton Jacob (1902).
+In the morning, drive to Bikaner to visit the Laxmi Vilas Palace, a masterpiece of Indo-Saracenic architecture designed by Sir Swinton Jacob (1902).
 The Jain Bhandasar Temple is said to be older than the city itself, although the current building dates from the 15th cent. and has fine paintings.
 First of two nights in Bikaner.

 Bikaner, Mandawa (Shekhawati).
 The desert villages of the Shekhawati region of northern Rajasthan are celebrated for their painted havelis (merchants’ mansions), which go back to the 18th century.
 The Nand Lal Devra haveli in Fatehpur has some newly restored examples.
 A leisurely walk in Mandawa reveals some interesting depictions of flying machines and other modern appliances.
 Overnight in Mandawa.

 Jaipur.
 The City Palace contains an unsurpassed collection of paintings and artefacts.
 The Jantar Mantar, the 1730s observatory is equipped with massive astronomical instruments that are astonishingly accurate.
 A walk takes in the many-windowed façade of the pink sandstone Hawa Mahal (Palace of Winds) and attractive havelis.
-The former duck-hunting lodge Jal Mahal is situated in the middle of Man Sagar lake (visit by special permission).
+The former duck-hunting lodge Jal Mahal is situated in the middle of Man Sagar lake (subject to confirmation).
 Overnight Jaipur.

 Jaipur.
 Athwart a natural ridge, the magnificent yellow walls of the 18th-cent.
 Amber Palace conceal fine craftsmanship – mirrored chambers, latticed windows, carved alabaster.
 In the afternoon there is free time to visit the painting and gem markets for which Jaipur is famous.
 Overnight Jaipur.